 Université Bordeaux Montaigne

 Bordeaux Polytechnic Institute

 UCEAP students are supported by UC’s network of UCEAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 Local UCEAP staff in Bordeaux help you integrate into the culture and provide assistance with academics, housing, safety, and other issues.

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

 This program offers regular university courses in most UC academic majors.
+Most coursework is at the upper-division undergraduate level.
 On-site language study plus immersion in daily life in France accelerates your language acquisition and makes taking courses taught in French both feasible and rewarding.

 For science majors, Bordeaux offers a unique opportunity to take courses abroad in the fields of Biology, Environmental Studies, Mathematics, Physical Sciences, and Engineering.